maximkiesel1/Stock_Market_Prediction/README.md

 The `LSTM` (Long Short-Term Memory) algorithm will be used.
 This is a popular algorithm for stock prediction.

-The goal is to create an algorithm that can predict stock prices with a tolerance of `± 5%`.
+The goal is to create an algorithm that can predict stock prices with Mean Absolute Percentage Error (MAPE) score of <5%.
 I also want to show how the different stock categories affect the accuracy of the algorithm.

 The following stock categories will be analyzed
 - *Blue chip stocks*: Blue chip stocks are stocks of large, established companies with stable financial performance and low risk.